usds/techfar-hub-website-v3/How-To-Update/navigation.md

       link: /solicitation/
 ```

-The first three keys are, as they appear, the links to USDS's facebook, twitter, and instagram accounts.
+The first three keys are, as they appear, the links to USDS's Facebook, twitter, and Instagram accounts.
 After that are three _column_ keys, one for each column on the desktop version of the footer:

 ![The footer navigation](images/footer-nav.png)